 - Math and Logic

-Apart from the single courses, Coursera has learning paths, which are a selection of courses from the same program that can help you master a particular subject.
+Besides the single courses, Coursera has learning paths, a selection of courses from the same program that can help you master a particular subject.

 If you’re just getting started and unsure of where to begin, here is a rounded-up selection of some of the best options: